naturalis/HTS-barcode-checker/README.md

 Important options
 -----------------

-* Blacklisted GenBank accessions
-Some GenBank accessions are known to have incorrect taxon IDs, which can cause both Type I and Type II errors in this pipeline.
+* *Blacklisted GenBank accessions* Some GenBank accessions are known to have incorrect taxon IDs, which can cause both Type I and Type II errors in this pipeline.
 To avoid such known, problematic, GenBank accessions, the command line argument `--blacklist <list.csv>` can be provided.
-An example of what such a file should look like is provided in the data folder.
+An example of what such a file should look like is provided in the data folder as _Blacklist.csv_.

-* Synonyms
-Some nodes in the NCBI taxonomy are considered to be synonyms of other such nodes.
+* *Synonyms* Some nodes in the NCBI taxonomy are considered to be synonyms of other such nodes.
 This, too, has the potential to cause Type I and Type II errors.
 For known nodes where this is the case, (an) additional CSV spreadsheet(s) can be provided that identifies NCBI synonyms that are also CITES-listed.

-* Local database updates
+An example of such an additional file is provided in the data folder as _Reconciled\_names\_db.csv_.

-Periodically, CITES releases new appendices with new lists of names.
+* *Local database updates* Periodically, CITES releases new appendices with new lists of names.
 In order to stay up to date, this pipeline checks whether such new update are available and downloads and processes the new data if this is the case.
 This behavior can be influenced by either forcing the download (with `--force_update`) or omitting it (with `--avoid_update`) regardless.

-* Verbosity
-The script keeps a log of the different processes in the script.
+* *Verbosity* The script keeps a log of the different processes in the script.
 The log file is named similar to the file specified with the `--output_file` parameter, but with the .log extension.
 With the `--logging parameter` the amount of information written to the log file can be altered.
 The parameter can be set to: WARNING (default), INFO or DEBUG.
 WARNING logs only the  messages generated when something is amiss with either blasting sequences or updating the CITES database.
 This verbosity level is the default.
 INFO logs the basic steps of the pipeline and any recoverable issues that might occur (similar to